 - Distribution and service center business: Transporting and storing items, managing stocks, taking orders, and providing consulting solutions.

 For a pure equity holding company

 Section 8 (2) of the BVI Economic Substance Act defined a pure equity holding company as an entity that “carries on no relevant activity other than holding equity participations in other entities and earning dividends and capital gains”.

 A BVI pure equity holding company is subject to a reduced economic substance test under the Act.
 Particularly, it must comply with the following requirements:

 - It complies with relevant regulations under which it is governed – i.e. BVI Business Companies Act, 2004 or the Limited Partnership Act, 2017; and

-This type of entity is presumed to not conduct core income-generating activity if activities carried on within BVI don’t include activities specified in section 7 of the Act.
-To rebut the presumption, the entity must prove that its activities within BVI include:
+An IP holding company is presumed to not conduct core income-generating activity if activities carried on within BVI don’t include activities specified in section 7 of the Act.
+To rebut the presumption, it must prove that its activities within BV include:

 - Strategic decisions and management of the principal risks pertaining to the development and exploitation of intangible assets;